Skip to the main content.

 Points 1 (tax) and 2 (type of share to give) are intrinsically linked so lets start with some tax basics here and then we’ll finish off, in context of the various types of shares, in the next point.

-In the UK there are 3 points at which tax can be due:
+In the UK, there are three points at which tax can be due:

 1. On award (only effects ordinary shares)